siacus/flourishing-i-challenge/README.md

 The Geography of Human Flourishing research project aims to analyze Harvard’s archive of 10 billion geolocated tweets (spanning from 2010 to mid-2023) through the lens of the six dimensions of human flourishing defined by the Global Flourishing Study (GFS).

 Using [fine-tuned large language models (LLMs)](https://arxiv.org/abs/2411.00890), the project extracts 46 indicators aligned with these six domains, generating high-resolution spatio-temporal datasets.
 The initiative also develops interactive tools to visualize and analyze these patterns across space and time.
-The selected 46 dimensions of the global human flourishing framework are the following:
+The selected 46 dimensions of the global human flourishing framework and the way to extract them from tweets are listed below:

 1. **Happiness** – the text expresses some level of happiness
 2. **Resilience** – a text expressing capability of withstanding or recovering from difficulties